 The chart below shows the number of bicyclists killed in traffic in selected countries.
 (Data sources: CARE database, NHTSA)

-While bicyclist deaths of people under 20 years decline almost every year from 1975, the trend for people above 20 is the exact opposite.
-Sixty-two percent of bicyclists killed in 2019 were not wearing helmets.
-Helmet use was unknown for 23%.
+While bicyclist deaths of people under 20 have declined almost every year since 1975, the trend for people above 20 is the opposite.
+57% of bicyclists killed in 2020 were not wearing helmets.
+Helmet use was unknown for 25%.
 (IIHS)

-According to Adventure Cycling Association, bicycling could save 6 to 14 million tons of CO2 and 700 million to 1.6 billion gallons (2.65 to 6.05 billion liters) of fuel each year.
+According to Adventure Cycling Association, bicycling could save 6 to 14 million tons of CO2 and 700 million to 1.6 billion gallons (2.65 to 6.05 billion liters) of fuel annually.
 (Adventure Cycling)

-Around 8,887g of CO2 emissions is produced by created by burning one gallon of fuel.
+Around 8,887g of CO2 emissions is produced by burning one gallon of fuel.
 (EPA)

-A study of a public bike-sharing program, Bicing, in Barcelona, which had 191,982 subscribers in 2011, showed that the CO2 emissions were reduced by about 9 million kg per year and that bicycle sharing initiatives have greater health benefits than the risks.
+A study of a public bike-sharing program, Bicing, in Barcelona, which had 191,982 subscribers in 2011, showed that CO2 emissions were reduced by about 9 million kg per year and that bicycle-sharing initiatives have greater health benefits than risks.
 (Center for Research in Environmental Epidemiology)

-According to ECF, cycling produces global benefits of 150 billion EUR (182.4 billion USD) per year.
+According to ECF, cycling produces global benefits of 150 billion EUR (182.4 billion USD) annually.
 This includes positive externalities for the environment, public health, and the mobility system.
 (ECF)

-In 2019, EU Member States exported almost 1 million bicycles and other cycles to countries outside the EU.
-Over the same period, they imported over 5 million bicycles from countries outside the EU.
+In 2021, EU Member States exported almost 1.5 million bicycles to countries outside the EU.
+Over the same period, they imported over 5.7 million bicycles from countries outside the EU.
 (Eurostat)

-It is estimated that the global bicycle market will reach 82.3 billion USD by the year 2027.
+The global bicycle market is estimated to reach 101 billion USD by the year 2030.
 (Research and Markets)

 The highest average bicycle price in 2016 was in the Netherlands (1,010 EUR), the 2nd highest in Denmark at 700 EUR, and the 3rd highest in Austria at 660 EUR.
 (Statista)